Daimler opens Beijing R&D centre to tune Mercedes-Benz to Chinese tastes

 YOUNGER DRIVERS

-Daimler has invested about 110 million euros ($138.30 million) over recent months in the new R&D centre and in another centre it recently opened in Beijing with local partner BAIC Motor Corp (IPO-BAC.SS).
+Daimler has invested about 110 million euros (86.45 million pounds) over recent months in the new R&D centre and in another centre it recently opened in Beijing with local partner BAIC Motor Corp (IPO-BAC.SS).

 Such investments are more than appropriate, Troska said, given the "growth potential in China is unique."